Branigan Scholars Grant Application Guidelines

 - Stipend distribution to students will be in installments with the final payment upon acceptance of the completed project by the Branigan Scholars Committee.
 Completed projects are deposited in the O'Malley Library Archives and may be utilized by the College in appropriate ways.

 - All projects require a Manhattan College faculty advisor (must be full time, tenured or tenure-track) with qualifications in an appropriate discipline to work closely with the applicant.
 The advisor must be available to the student during the grant period for a required minimum of one conference per week (in person, not by telephone).
 Faculty will receive a stipend of $1000 upon the acceptance of the final project.

-- Faculty advisors will submit an interim report of the student's progress to the Chair of the Branigan Scholars Committee and a final evaluative assessment, which will accompany the completed project.
+- Faculty advisors will submit, in paper and electronic copy, an interim report of the student's progress to the Chair of the Branigan Scholars Committee and a final evaluative assessment, which will accompany the completed project.
 No payments will be made to students or faculty without these reports.